microsoft/PowerBI-visuals-sampleBarChart/Tutorial/HighContrastSupport.md

 2. Every update: Change the way the visual renders to make it easier to see.

 ## On Init
 The [colorPalette](./ColorPalette.md) member of `options.host` has several properties for high-contrast mode.
-Use these properties to determine whether high-contrast mode is active, and if yes, what colors to use.
+Use these properties to determine whether high-contrast mode is active, and if so, what colors to use.

 ### Detect that Power BI is in high-contrast mode
 If `host.colorPalette.isHighContrast` is `true`, high-contrast mode is active and the visual should draw itself accordingly.